9elt/vimthub/README.md

 # Vimthub

-Use vim on github pull request comments
+Use vim on GitHub comments

 ![example](./.readme/vimthub.png)